 Just as with weddings, keeping to strict pick-up and drop-off times are vital – you can’t be late for such important events.

 Also, if your vehicle has amenities like Wi-Fi or power outlets useful to a business person be sure to advertise them, as well as any high end vehicles in your fleet – many business people will want to make a good impression and arrive in style.
+By using social media, you can help promote this to increase the likelihood of corporate professionals hiring you.

 Whether under a regular contract to take pupils to and from school, travelling to sports matches or class trips, taxis and minibuses are often needed to transport children.